JohnRattz/NorfolkTouring/README.md

 <h4>Click Listeners</h4>

-`DrawerItemClickListener`: Replaces the main view with the `Fragment` (a `TourLocationListFragment`) corresponding to a clicked drawer item.
+`MainActivity.DrawerItemClickListener`: Replaces the main view with the `Fragment` (a `TourLocationListFragment`) corresponding to a clicked drawer item.
 The `Fragment` launched will be one of the following:
 `MilitaryFragment`, `MuseumsFragment`, `OtherFragment`, `ParksFragment`, or `RestaurantsFragment`.

-`TourLocationClickListener`: Replaces the main view with a `TourLocationDetailFragment` displaying more information than the `TourLocationListFragment`.
+`TourLocationListFragment.TourLocationClickListener`: Replaces the main view with a `TourLocationDetailFragment` displaying more information than the `TourLocationListFragment`.

-`DirectionsIconClickListener`: Uses an implicit `Intent` to launch an application that plots a path between the device's location and the location of the corresponding `TourLocation`.
+`NavigationIconClickListeners.DirectionsIconClickListener`: Uses an implicit `Intent` to launch an application that plots a path between the device's location and the location of the corresponding `TourLocation`.

-`MapIconClickListener`: Opens a Google Maps view, places a marker at the location of the corresponding `TourLocation`, and zooms to it.
+`NavigationIconClickListeners.MapIconClickListener`: Opens a Google Maps view, places a marker at the location of the corresponding `TourLocation`, and zooms to it.
 Also allows navigation to the device location with a button.

 <h4>Adapters</h4>

-`TourLocationAdapter`: Used by subclasses of `TourLocationListFragment` to fill a list of `TourLocation` objects.
+`TourLocationListFragment.TourLocationAdapter`: Used by subclasses of `TourLocationListFragment` to fill a list of `TourLocation` objects.

 <h4>Services</h4>